spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

 Furthermore, you can copy and paste the value of a variable, saving it in the Variable Explorer with any name that you choose.
-This allows you to change the type of the variable that you are pasting which can be very useful, allowing to to, for example, easily copy the elements of a list into an array.
+This allows you to change the type of the variable that you are pasting which can be very useful, allowing to, for example, easily copy the elements of a list into an array.

 .. image:: images/variable_explorer/variable-explorer-copy-paste.gif
    :align: center